wangchengww/Tillandsia-compgenomics/Synteny/README.md

 I ran LastZ alignments with a slurm array, see `run_lastz.sh`.

-Then I used Tibo's scripts to filter alignments and visualize anchoring:
+Then I used Tibo's scripts to filter alignments:

     for i in Tlei_vs_Tfas_chr*; do echo $i;
      python2 convertMaftoCoordinates.py $i > ${i%.maf}.coord;